What You’ll Learn 🌐

 Synchronization with ECAT-SYNC-JUNCTION

-ECAT-SYNC-JUNCTION works in the same way as other Dewesoft devices.
+The ECAT-SYNC-JUNCTION works in the same way as other Dewesoft devices.
 It is automatically recognized within Dewesoft X software (supported from version X2 SP4).
-By default, ECAT-SYNC-JUNCTION will be set up to synchronize between KRYPTON EtherCAT® and SIRIUS USB.
+By default, the ECAT-SYNC-JUNCTION is configured to synchronize between KRYPTON EtherCAT® and SIRIUS USB devices.

-Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSiwe EtherCAT® devices, where the accuracy of synchronization is < microsecond
+Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSi EtherCAT® devices, achieving synchronization accuracy of less than one microsecond.

-Synchronization of KRYPTON module with an external IRIG B DC triggering source
+Synchronization of KRYPTON modules with an external IRIG-B DC triggering source

-Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSiwe and triggered cameras
+Synchronization of SIRIUS/DEWE-43 USB with KRYPTON/SIRIUSi EtherCAT® and triggered cameras

 How to remotely control and setup the channels of the measurement unit?

-This is only important if you want to have a display screen on the measurement unit for local observers to see.
-If there is no one looking at the local display on the measurement unit (perhaps it is in a remote location without any people near it), then you can skip this step.
+This step is only necessary if you want to have a display screen on the measurement unit for local observers.
+If no one needs to view the local display on the measurement unit (for example, if it is in a remote location without any operators nearby), you can skip this step.

-But if you want a local display on the measurement unit, you can do this is two ways:
+However, if you do want a local display on the measurement unit, it can be set up in two ways:

 Setting up a display locally on a measurement unit